la-haute-societe/grunt-ssh-deploy-release/README.md

 #### password
 Password used to connect to remote server.

-#### deployPath
+#### mode
-Absolute path on remote server where release will be deployed.
-Do not specify *currentReleaseLink* (or www folder) in this path.
+'archive' : Deploy an archive and decompress on remote server.

+'synchronize' : Use rsync.
+Synchronize in `synchronized` folder on remote server.

+Default : 'archive'

 #### readyTimeout